phoenixframework/phoenix/guides/routing.md

 The above assumes there is a plug called `HelloWeb.Authentication` that performs authentication and is now part of the `:auth` pipeline.

 Note that pipelines themselves are plugs, so we can plug a pipeline inside another pipeline.
-For example, we could rewrite the `review_checks` pipeline above to automatically invoke `browser`, simplifying the downstream pipeline call:
+For example, we could rewrite the `auth` pipeline above to automatically invoke `browser`, simplifying the downstream pipeline call:

 ```elixir
   pipeline :auth do